 Only students who complete all requirements and are considered to be in good standing with the school will be permitted to participate in the commencement ceremony.
-Students who have been expelled or placed in an alternative educational placement for the second semester of their senior year will not be considered to be in good standing with the school.
+Students who have been expelled for the second semester of their senior year will not be considered to be in good standing with the school.
 Also, students whose expulsion from school continues through the second semester of their senior year will not be considered to be in good standing.
-All students graduating from Greenfield-Central H.S. must meet the minimum requirements for graduation as set forth by the Indiana Department of

-Education and Greenfield-Central Schools.
+All students graduating from Greenfield-Central H.S. must meet the minimum requirements for graduation as set forth by the Indiana Department of Education and Greenfield-Central Schools.
 Please check the Greenfield-Central High School website under Counseling/Curriculum Guide for more details.